apetros/sps-cut/content/project/TSOC-OMP/index.md

 ## Methodology

-The methodologies that are used in the current project focus on theoretical calculation of system limits, dynamic simulations, probabilistic techniques and machine learning.
+The methodologies that were used in the current project focus on theoretical calculation of system limits, dynamic simulations, probabilistic techniques, and machine learning.